Invest in Modoc County’s USDA Meat Processing Facility

 Modular, Flexible, USDA-Compliant

 Modoc Meat will be designed to meet USDA inspection standards and support full-service operations, including slaughter and cut-and-wrap.
 Plans include integrated cold storage and systems that can support organic certification, creating a flexible foundation for local producers to scale.
-A modular solution—quoted by Friesla—would offer speed to market, expandability, and cost efficiency while aligning with community values and long-term regional food resilience.
+A modular solution would offer speed to market, expandability, and cost efficiency while aligning with community values and long-term regional food resilience.

 Ownership & Investment Models